Halchimer/doomlike-engine/README.md

 # Doom-like Software Renderer

 Here's my doom style software raycasting renderer written in C23 with SDL3.
-It is capable of parsing and rendering levels composed of sectors with different floor and ceiling heights,.
+It is capable of parsing and rendering levels composed of sectors with different floor and ceiling heights as well as billboarded sprites.
-It also supports textures for walls, floors and ceilings.!
+It also supports textures for walls, floors and ceilings.

 <img src="readme_assets/ingame_screen.png">
 <img src="readme_assets/level_editor_screen.png">